Streaming Sessions

 Basic Usage

-afk stream <your-command>
+afk stream -- <your-command>

 Common Examples

-afk stream bash
+afk stream -- bash

-afk stream claude
+afk stream -- claude

-afk stream cargo test
+afk stream -- codex

 How It Works